yuxinPenny/DirectRM/README.md

 ## 4 Getting help

 We appreciate your feedback and questions.
-You can report an error or suggestions related to DirectRM as an issue on github.
+You can report an error or suggestions related to DirectRM as an issue on github or send emails to zhangyuxin@ibp.ac.cn